- About Us

 Dehydrated skin will be dry, but does not necessarily mean it is a dry skin type.

 Acne: This condition can occur any time and on any skin type.
-Oily skin is more prone to acne.
+A professional skin analysis will help you make the right decisions to fight it.
 It is essential to use oil free products and makeup.
 Do not be over aggressive in the cleansing, exfoliating of the skin since it will only produce more oil.
 More oil…more breakouts.

 Sun Damage: Remember back in the 60’s and 70’s when baby oil was the norm?
 Sun lamps and sun bathing for hours on end with no sun protection?
 Many of us are now paying the price for such short-sightedness with hyperpigmentation (dark spots), deep wrinkles, uneven skin tone, and broken capillaries.
 Faces2Face skincare has many facial treatments to address these conditions and help resolve these conditions that were caused years ago.